 Site Owners or Site Managers only!

-LDAP Groups can be created or adjusted directly by individual offices through the UBit Help Center.
+LDAP Groups can be created or adjusted directly by individual offices through the UBIT Help Center.

 Once a page is secure, because the visitor is now identified, the following parameters are available from LDAP (with an example of the output for Jerod Sikorskyj):